JasonZhangHub/django_gender_app/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-You can get the gender prediction by calling the API below on your browser.
+You can get the gender prediction by calling the API below on your browser, such as Jason

 ```
 http://localhost:8000/gender_recognition/predict_gender?name=Jason